Sentencing Guidelines for First Time Schedule I Drug Offenses

 It is important to consult with an attorney about the details of your case because certain kinds of Schedule I drugs receive different treatment under the law.
 For example, heroin and marijuana are both classified as Schedule I drugs, yet both come with different penalties.
 Having five ounces or more of heroin may lead to charges for a first-degree crime.
 However, you must have at least 25 pounds of marijuana to be charged with a first-degree crime.

 The list of Schedule I drugs and controlled substances, as stated above, can be found under N.J.S.A. § 24:21-5.
-The list is very long and includes many different types of controlled substances, such as heroin, LSD, acid, MDMA, and marijuana.
+The list is very long and includes many different controlled substances, such as heroin, LSD, acid, MDMA, and marijuana.
 If you are unsure how your allegedly possessed controlled substance is classified, speak with our New Jersey drug offense lawyers to determine where you stand.

 Drugs and controlled substances are classified into different Schedules based on several factors.
 These factors include the potential for addiction and abuse and whether the substance has an accepted medical use in the United States.
 To be classified as Schedule I, a controlled substance must have a very high potential for abuse with a serious chance for addiction.
 Also, Schedule I drugs have almost zero accepted medical uses.
 Any existing medical uses are considered too dangerous even under medical supervision.